 - If a defective product was used to service the train

-Determining who is at fault can help you understand who to file your claim against.
+Determining who is at fault can help you understand who to sue.
+Our firm can investigate the accident and then file the suit on your behalf.

 Possible At-Fault Parties in a Railroad Accident